JJ/hoborg/text/text.md

 with the trunk.
 Plus you need to know how to ride them or it will end up somewhere else than the circus, but not where you want it.
 Well, a mechanical man is pretty much the same, less the trunk.
 And the shit.
 Man, do they shit...
+The elephant bulls, Gummy, how could a mechanical man shit?
+Bolts, you say?
+Ha, that's rich.

+Elephants shit their fucking weight plus a bonus every fucking day.
 This I know because that was how I started kicking sawdust.
 And laying.
 And wiping.
 And producing.
 And fucking breathing and shitting sawdust all the fucking day.
 That was all for the greater good, which I could barely see, not to mention touch, during those first two